Join the Reading Challenge

 What else is going on?

-There will be raffle drawings, friendly competitions, newsletters with updated stats and some fun side hustles, shared reading recommendations, and community events that will celebrate your participation along the way!
+There will be raffle drawings, friendly competitions, digital trophies, newsletters with updated stats, fun side hustles, shared reading recommendations, and community events that will celebrate your participation along the way!
+Who knew reading as a community could be so much FUN?!

 INSTRUCTIONS : LET'S DO THIS!